|The Health Ministry is urging people across the country to be on alert against bird flu outbreaks before and after Tết.-- Photo ntd.com.vn|

 The Department of Animal Health at the Ministry of Agriculture and Rural Development has warned that many types of influenza A /H7N9 virus and other highly virulent strains such as A/ H5N2, A/H5N8 that haven’t yet appeared in Việt

 The main route of transmission was smuggling of poultry and unknown-origin poultry products.
 Therefore, the Department of Animal Health asked local authorities to be active in prevention and controlling the threat of bird flu outbreaks, strengthen inspection and strictly tackle poultry smuggling and illegal transporting.

 Local authorities and relevant departments should closely monitor the situation to ensure timely action against outbreaks.

 About the possibility of a bird flu outbreak in the Tết period and first months of the new year, the Ministry of Health warned the disease could present a complicated challenge due to the spring weather, people’s over-use of food during and after Tết holidays and high travel demand.
 All these factors increase the risk of transmission.

 According to health experts, the virus strain of A / H7N9 is one of the major threats in the world.
-Influenza A/H7N9 was recorded in 2013 in China but hasn’t been controlled yet.
+Influenza A/H7N9 was recorded in 2013 in

 The World Health Organization (WHO) and the United Nations Food and Agriculture Organization (FAO) have warned that the influenza A / H7N9 virus strain has changed from low to high virulence in both poultry and humans.
 It can kill 100 per cent of infected poultry and can transmit 100-1,000 times faster than a low virulence virus.
 People with this flu may develop edema, heart failure, severe liver failure, coma and death, according to two organizations.